davibertoldo/davibertoldo/README.md

 ## 🚀 About Me

-- 💻 Software development student with a strong interest in cybersecurity
+- 💻 Software development student, focusing on Java
 - 💼 Gaining experience working for tech companies in Brazil

 ## 🧰 Technologies & Tools